HP bypolls: Congress wins Mandi Lok Sabha, all three Assembly seats | Politics

 - India

-The Congress on Tuesday won the Mandi Lok Sabha and all three Assembly seats in Himachal Pradesh where the bypolls were held on October 30, a setback for the ruling BJP, with CM Jai Ram Thakur saying the party will introspect.
+The Congress on Tuesday won the bypolls to the Mandi Lok Sabha and all three Assembly seats in Himachal Pradesh, a setback for the ruling BJP which Chief Minister Jai Ram Thakur said will introspect.

+The ruling BJP candidate lost her deposits in Jubbal-Kotkhai, losing to a BJP rebel whose father earlier held the seat.

+The Congress also retained Fatehpur and Arki Assembly seats, according to results announced by the Election Commission.

-The Mandi seat, which was earlier held by the BJP, was won by former chief minister Virbhadra Singh's wife Pratibha Singh.
+Former chief minister Virbhadra Singh's wife Pratibha Singh won the Mandi seat, which falls in the CM Thakur's home district and was earlier held by the BJP.

 She defeated BJP's Khushal Thakur, a Kargil war hero, by a margin of 7,490 votes.

-Mandi is the home district of CM Thakur, who alleged that some BJP workers ''operated'' against the party candidates but said they will introspect.

-The Congress retained Fatehpur and Arki Assembly seats while it wrested Jubbal-Kotkhai seat from the BJP, according to results announced by the Election Commission.

 Congress candidates Bhawani Singh Pathania, Sanjay and Rohit Thakur won from Fatehpur, Arki and Jubbal-Kotkhai Assembly constituencies, respectively.